iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

     vagrant ssh
     ```

-* Check if docker image with your worker is running and what is its ID
+* Check if the docker image with your worker is running and what is its ID

     ```sh
-    # First you need to connect to the image over ssh or open virtualbox desktop.
+    # First you need to connect to the image over ssh or open VirtualBox desktop.
-    # Then open terminal and run
+    # Then open a terminal and run
     docker ps
     ```

 * Check worker‘s logs

     ```sh
-    # First you need to connect to the image over ssh or open virtualbox desktop.
+    # First you need to connect to the image over ssh or open VirtualBox desktop.
     docker logs <image_ID> # Image ID is the id of the docker image after running docker ps
     ```